-Not all around a year but yes, in Dashain, we see flying kites all over the sky.
-The children especially the boys seem to have fond of flying kites.
-Although there are very few children who still enjoy flying kites, it is fun watching them playing around with the unsolved threads and showing off their kites.
+Not all year round, but yes, in Dashain, we see flying kites all over the sky.
+The children, especially the boys, seem to have a fondness for flying kites.
+Although there are very few children who still enjoy flying kites, it is fun to watch them play around with the unsolved threads and show off their kites.

 With that, there is a very common word used in Nepal while watching the kites flying all over the sky.
 If someone cut the thread of the kite, then we call it “Changa Chait” which means that the kite is terminated.
 It’s a kinda kite fight.
 You see, flying all above the boundary of the sky is not the only thing that happens during kite flying.